Dogeparty

 For the purposes of this guide, we will be installing the Windows version of Dogewallet.

 1. First visit dogeparty.net/wallets, and click the link that says “Download for Windows”.
 A new window will open where you will be brought to the Dogewallet releases page on GitHub.
 Most PCs running Windows made in the last five years will support the Win64 version, so we recommend downloading that version.
 Under the Assets section of the page, click on “DogeWallet.win64.exe” to get started downloading.
+We recommend downloading the latest release (version) of this wallet.

 2. After the download has completed, click on the file to begin installing it.
 Your computer may warn you about installing the wallet or prevent you from installing it altogether, displaying a message that looks like this: